 These are two plein air paintings from around Washington and Augusta Missouri.
 Every spring I try to do the Augusta Plein Air painting week.
 It is so much fun to find the little nooks and crannies off the back roads and paint all day.
 I'm definitely still practicing, it is a lot harder to paint out in the sun and wind and rain, but it is so much fun to be out "in it"!!

 It makes you think about what it is that calls out to us in the midst of our days and grabs our attention.
 What is it when you catch a glimpse of something that makes you catch your breath?
 A sunrise, a child, a tree, a shiny pebble in a puddle of rain.
 What is it that makes us look and fills us up, even for just a moment?
-Is it simply the unique way our retina picks up color and light and communicates through the optic nerve to our brain?
-Or is it more - Something speaking directly to our soul, to all of the experiences, images, and places we have stored up inside?
-Is it one way God speaks to us ?
+Our retina picks up color and light and communicates through the optic nerve to our brain- but what makes it speak to our soul?
+I like to think it's one way God communicates to us. " Slow down and pay attention to this"

 In the book "Neither Wolf nor Dog", the old native grandfather tell the younger white man to look at the buffalo out on the prairie.
 The younger man looks, but sees nothing, until the buffalo gallops across a few seconds later out of the woods.
 When he asks the grandfather how he knew the buffalo was there, he replies, " he showed himself to me" .